mathspp/mathspp/pages/02.blog/counting-passwords-with-automatons/item.en.md

 ```
  > python .\count_passwords.py
 698438863898480640
-Counted in 0.004s.
+Counted in 0.000436s.
 ```

 Pretty impressive, hun?
-From 22 years down to 0.004 seconds.
+From 22 years down to 0.0004 seconds.
-That is a speed-up by a factor of more or less a 173.4 **billion**!
+That is a speed-up by a factor of more or less a 1.7 **trillion**!

 ## Checking the correctness